nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 flag set.
 A client must not send the token binding negotiation extension and the EarlyDataIndication extension in the same ClientHello.

 Security Considerations
 =======================

-Token Binding messages that use the 0-RTT exporter have weaker security properties than with the RFC 5705 exporter.
+Token Binding messages that use the 0-RTT exporter have weaker security properties than with the {{RFC5705}} exporter.
 If either party of a connection using Token Binding does not wish to use 0-RTT token bindings, they can do so: a client can choose to never send 0-RTT data on a connection where it uses token binding, and a server can choose to reject any 0-RTT data sent on a connection that negotiated token binding.

-0-RTT data in TLS 1.3 is not protected against replays.
-Using token binding in that 0-RTT data does not provide any additional protection against replays.
+0-RTT data in TLS 1.3 can be replayed by an attacker.
+Token Binding is not designed to prevent 0-RTT data from being replayed.

 Exporter weaknesses
 -------------------

 The exporter specified in {{I-D.ietf-tokbind-protocol}} is chosen so that a client and server have the same exporter value only if they are on the same TLS connection.
 This prevents an attacker who can read the plaintext of a TokenBindingMessage sent on that connection from replaying that message on another connection (without also having the token binding private key).
 The 0-RTT exporter only covers the ClientHello and the PSK of the connection, so it does not provide this guarantee.

 An attacker with possession of the PSK secret and a transcript of the ClientHello and early data sent by a client under that PSK can extract the